CoryBorek/PseudocodeCompiler/log.md

 Time spent: 1 hour

-### 2/16/22
+### 2/15/22
  - Started to rewrite program to use inheritance, instead of a ton of if statements and classes.
  - Rewrote Classes, PrintLines, and Main functions

+Time Spent: 5 hours

+### 2/16/22
 - Added new variable system
 - Added new If Statements
+- Added new loops
+- Added new function system
+- Allowed MAIN methods to work outside a class.

+Time Spent: 10 Hours

+### 3/29/22
+- Added the ability to create Objects
+- Possibly call functions?
+- Add Constructors

+Time Spent: 1 Hour

+### 4/13/22
+- Fixed a few bugs with functions
+- Fixed return types of functions with data types
+- Added a way to set argument datatypes if it's not accurately guessable
+-

-Time Spent: 9 hours
+Time Spent: 1 3/4 Hours